gturkoglu/droplink/README.md

 You can adapt this file for your use case.

-Also you need to create a SQLite3 database to store which addresses already received the membership token.
-I created a SQLite3 database on a file called `droplink.db` and I have created simple table for storing previous addresses.
+Also you need to create a SQLite3 database to store users and see which users already received the membership token.
+I created a SQLite3 database on a file called `droplink.db` and I have created two tables for storing sessions and users.

 ```
+CREATE TABLE users(
+  username TEXT NOT NULL,
+  password TEXT NOT NULL,
+  address TEXT NOT NULL,
+  received TEXT
+ );

-CREATE TABLE addresses(
+CREATE TABLE sessions(
+  username TEXT NOT NULL,
-  address TEXT NOT NULL
+  session TEXT NOT NULL
  );
 ```